12 Surprising Things that Can Damage Your Hearing

 July 19, 2023 0

 Most people are aware of the more common causes of hearing loss like aging or head trauma.
 However, there are also a number of things that can damage your hearing that may actually surprise you.
 In this blog post, we’ll explore some lesser-known factors that can have a negative impact on our auditory health.
-It’s crucial to be aware of potential hazards to your hearing, whether they be everyday activities and environmental factors to recreational pursuits and even certain hygiene practices
+It’s crucial to be aware of potential hazards to your hearing, whether they be everyday activities, environmental factors, recreational pursuits, or even certain hygiene practices.

 Having fun shouldn’t come at a cost.
 Unfortunately, without essential safeguards, many things that people do for pleasure could be costing them their hearing.
 Here are some common leisure activities that can put you at risk of hearing loss without proper protection.